 Car sales were up 2.5% compared to 2020, but there is still a long way to go before the industry recovers to pre-pandemic numbers.
 Inventory and shortages are primarily to blame for car shortages and skyrocketing prices.
 With the industry beginning to rebound, many people want to find out how they can keep their new car looking like it just left the shop.

-Have you wondered what does a clear bra cost in Denver?
+Have you wondered what a clear bra costs in Denver?
 Clear bra wraps are an excellent tool for helping new and older vehicles maintain a quality paint job.
 Are you still interested?

 We have put together a complete clear bra cost guide down below, so keep reading for more information!

 - Protecting Your Vehicle

 - What Is Denver Clear Bra?

 - Do You Need Paint Correction Before?